 Horse riding is part of Rajasthan’s heritage, with the famous Marwari having been bred here for over nine centuries.
 So, not only will you get a chance to gallop across the Thar Desert or go trekking through the Aravalli Hills, you do so on an exquisite equine.
 Riding has also long been a prestigious pastime of Rajasthani royals, in particular Pratap Singh, son of the Maharaja of Jodhpur.
 Yes, of the trouser (and city) fame.

 South Africa is brilliant for family horse riding vacations because you can bundle together a bit of culture in the shape of traditional homesteads; a smidge of history; horseback games like ‘polocrosse’ (polo + lacrosse, see?); wilderness riding through animal-packed bush; and then, when saddle-soreness hits, opt for a wilderness safari or a game drive through one of the many Big Five reserves.

 Spain is vast and with that comes choice.
 Head south to Granada and you can learn Spanish during the morning, filling your afternoons with guided riding among the mountains and lakes of the Sierra Nevada National Park.
 Opt for the north and you can get your confidence up with post-breakfast lessons followed by a day spent countryside trekking, and learning dressage, or even western style riding.

-Framed by the crescent of the Carpathian Mountains, Transylvania’s renowned association is Dracula, but it’s also home to some outstanding trail-riding.
+Framed by the crescent of the Carpathian Mountains, Transylvania is home to some truly outstanding trail-riding.
 The terrain is quiet and unspoiled, and the way of life there is still massively traditional, so horses play their part in logistics and transport among the locals; a horse riding vacation here is as much about a fascinating age-old culture as it is about riding.